Skip to main content

 • stability

-• “So far, an amazing game that runs great.”
+• “So far, amazing game and runs great.”

-• “It's not really buggy or glitchy, and you'll barely notice that it's unfinished.”
+• “It's not buggy or glitchy, and you'll barely notice it's unfinished.”

 • “Decent little time waster, but way too buggy at the moment to be worth this price.”